bugzilla/bugzilla/docs/en/rst/api/core/v1/bug.rst

   The bug_id you specified doesn't exist in the database.
 * 102 (Access Denied)
   You do not have access to the bug_id you specified.

+**History**

+Since Bugzilla 6.0, the email address of users is private and is no longer returned as part of the user object.

 .. _rest_history: